Save Millions With Marketability Testing

 The most important part of the test is the range of confidence for your results!
 The smaller the difference is between art assets, the more users you will need in order for the test to be reliable.

-CPI gives you a deeper read into how marketable a game is.
+CPI test gives you a deeper read into how marketable a game is.
 You can gauge general interest (CTR) as well as how likely people are to actually install (CVR) and most importantly, how much it will cost you to acquire users (CPI).

 • Pick what you want to test.